ShivRaiGithub/DAppAssessment/README.md

 You can use various code editors to run this program.
 VS Code was used here.

-Go inside 'vesting' folder after deploying the contract to alchemy or infura.
+Deploy the contract to alchemy or infura.
 Use ```npm run start``` to start a local server of react.

 On starting server, a Connect Button is shown.
 You can connect using a Wallet.
 Metamask was used in this case.